Duxst/NAFEMS-Challenges/README.md

 4. Conduct sensitivity analysis to validate assumptions.
 5. Project the input variability to output metrics.
 6. Contrast output variations with set limits for informed design decisions.
-7. The Latin Hypercube Sampling (LHC) method boosts the efficiency of the Monte Carlo analysis by considering a comprehensive mix of input parameters.

 Monte Carlo analysis calculates the failure probability of a specific mode by running numerous deterministic simulations.
-These simulations sample load and resistance from distributions.
-After comparing structural responses to load and resistance for each run, the failure probability is updated.
-A major constraint of this method is the computational time required to ensure convergence of the failure probability.
+The Latin Hypercube Sampling (LHC) method boosts the efficiency of the Monte Carlo analysis by considering a comprehensive mix of input parameters.

 These are my attempted solutions to the NAFEMS challenges.
 The actual challenges can be found at https://www.nafems.org/community/working-groups/stochastics/challenge_problem/